Kia Sorento vs Skoda Kodiaq - rivals comparison

 Move up to '3' and you get 19-inch alloy wheels, a 10.25-inch central screen, ambient lighting, leather upholstery and a powered tailgate.
-Be warned, though - this pushes the starting price over the £40,000 mark, which means you’ll incur the VED surcharge.
+Be warned, though - this pushes the starting price over the £40,000 mark, which means you’ll incur the VED surcharge that makes your annual bill nearly £500.
+Diesel buyers will have to choose the ‘3’ trim.
 Kia's flagship Sorento '4' trim gains Nappa leather upholstery, a head-up display and a Bose stereo upgrade but is also hybrid-only.

 In place of offering options, Kia prefers buyers to choose the trim level with all the kit they require.
 At present, ‘Premium Paint’ is listed for an additional cost of £650 but buyers can also choose from a range of accessories including tow bars and roof racks.

-The Kodiaq, meanwhile, is available in five trim levels, with prices starting from just under £26,000 and rising to just over £43,000.
+The Kodiaq, meanwhile, is available in five trim levels, with prices starting from just over £28,000 and rising to just over £42,000 - or £45,000 if you choose the sporty vRS.
 The mid-range SE L model is our pick of the range.
 It includes seven seats, which are finished in Alcantara suede fabric, and sits on 19-inch alloy wheels.
-You also get LED headlights, a power-opening boot, heated front seat and the full KESSY system (which includes keyless entry as well as keyless go).
+You also get LED headlights, a power-opening boot, heated front seats and the full KESSY system (which includes keyless entry as well as keyless go).